sh1katagana1/osint/general.md

 [Similar Sites](https://www.similarsites.com) Great when you need to find competing companies to your target. \
 [Similar Websites](https://www.sitelike.org) Another similar site search.

+## Tips
+1. When translating text in Google Translate, it wont let you translate a long run of text directly in the browser.
+To do this, save the text to a document and use Google Translates Document tab to upload the document to have it translate all of it.
+It can also do images and websites.